janaagaard75/desert-walk-solitaire/README.md

 ## TODO

-- Automatically play the rapid animation when the game is won.
-Is this good enough for as a 'game won screen'?
 - Game lost screen.
 - Glow on pressable icons.
 - Highlight the restart button more when the game has been won or lost.
 White, but without a shadow when it's just clickable?